fusionpbx/fusionpbx-docs/source/applications/conference.rst

 Conferences is used to setup conference rooms with a name, description, and optional pin number.

+.. note::  For advanced conferencing use Apps -> Conference Center

 .. image:: ../_static/images/fusionpbx_conferences.jpg
         :scale: 85%